joineynguyen/Scrabble/README.md

 The player will have a Tile array 'rack' for potential word play and an integer variable 'score'.
 They are able to shuffle the tiles in their rack as well as organize it so that tiles will hug the left side of the rack.
 These actions will be available on the GUI as a 'shuffle' button.
 The shuffle button will not do anything if the player's rack is empty or includes only one tile.
 The player's button 'undo' will obviously undo their tile placement on the board and bring it back onto their rack (both array and GUI).
-The button 'pass' will pass their turn and let the computer go if they have trouble making out words or for any strategic reason.
 Finally, the button 'submit' will check the player's tile placement on the board if it does make a word.
-If a legit word is played, then the score is calculated and computer's turn.
-If not, nothing will happen.
+If a legit word is played, then the score is updated.
+If not, nothing will happen and the score remains the same.

-**Computer**

-The computer class will inherit from the player class plus user automation methods.

 **Main/GUI**